raksha-rane/stratify/common/README.md

 # Common Utilities Module

-Shared utilities and components used across all AQTS services.
+Shared utilities and components used across all AQUA services.

 ## Modules